You Could Be Breaking the Law

 You Could Get Sued

-There’s a lawsuit underway in California due to unfair competition.
-The lawsuit came about because there are dispensaries that take credit cards competing against compliant dispensaries that follow the rules and don’t accept debit or credit card payments for marijuana.
-The compliant company is now suing the service that was breaking the rules for unfair business practices, and the people who provided the payment scheme are being sued by the Federal Government for alleged fraud.
+There was a lawsuit in California due to unfair competition.
+The lawsuit came about because there were dispensaries that accepted credit cards competing against compliant dispensaries that followed the rules and didn’t accept credit card payments for marijuana.
+The compliant company sued the service that was breaking the rules for unfair business practices, and the people who provided the payment scheme are being sued by the Federal Government for alleged fraud.

 Even as we watch that lawsuit unfold, it’s clear that this is an area where we will see more litigation.
 Not only will this highlight that those companies were lying to financial institutions (the crime described above) but could also open them up for penalties and damages.